 I dont know much about scooters, I own a Triumph Sprint RS 955i, 20 years old, which I really love, but I have to say this 300cc Sports Scooter did surprise me.
 The engine is great and also the suspensions is really good.
-And for an old guy like me its also very comfy and has enough storage room.
-Really a nice ride!
+And for an old guy like me its also very comfy an

 The flight was not bad, I even got a couple of hours sleep.
 Arrival in CM was hectic.
 I arrived at around 10AM local time.
 And so did the Prime Minister of Thailand.
 They shut down the whole airport and the surrounding streets for about 1 hour.
 The cabdriver (150 Bath into downtown) laconically said "I dont like this guy" 😀